LTG Link: Services

+LTG Link service Vilnius–Kaunas, interior of the second class in Škoda EJ575.

 LTG Link provides regular regional and long-distance passenger services within Lithuania and operates on selected international routes.
 Key international services include connections to Latvia, including the route to Riga, and planned future services to Poland.
 LTG Link's expansion also includes plans for cross-border services between Vilnius and Warsaw with modern amenities such as air-conditioning, Wi-Fi, and power outlets, aiming for a journey time of approximately eight hours.

 In 2022, LTG Link integrated its scheduling and ticketing system with Google Maps, allowing easier access to train schedules and tickets.
 LTG Link's objective is to expand its route network and improve passenger experience through digital and infrastructure improvements.